Porsche Supercup

-The Porsche Supercup (officially known as Porsche Mobil 1 Supercup, known as Porsche Michelin Supercup prior to 2007 and often abbreviated as PSC) is an international one-make production stock car racing series supporting the FIA Formula One World Championship organized by Porsche Motorsport GmbH.
+The Porsche Supercup (officially known as Porsche Mobil 1 Supercup for sponsorship reasons, known as Porsche Michelin Supercup prior to 2007 and often abbreviated as PSC) is an international one-make production stock car racing series supporting the FIA Formula One World Championship organized by Porsche Motorsport GmbH.

 Porsche Supercup drivers compete in identical Porsche 911 GT3 Cup cars.
 On average, 24 race cars take part in each race.
 Most circuits visited by the series are European, although circuits in Bahrain, United Arab Emirates, the United States and Mexico have been included in the calendar as well.

-History
+Naming and history

+The Porsche Supercup naming carrying the "-cup" suffix nomenclature since 1993 which is also used by NASCAR Cup Series since 1971.

-Since 1993 the Porsche Michelin Supercup has run as support to the FIA Formula One World Championship.
+Since 1993 the Porsche Michelin Supercup has run as support to the FIA Formula 1 World Championship.
 The number of races has grown from the original nine to total 13 in 2006, although decreasing to 11 in 2017 and eight in 2020.
 Prior to 1993, the series was known as the Porsche Carrera Cup.

 Regulations

 Two sets of slick tyres may be used per car each weekend.
 The number of wet tyres is unlimited.
 The tyres are identical for all competitors and are not permitted to be pre-warmed or chemically treated.

 In-race pit stops are not mandatory and no refueling is allowed during the race, but pit stops are allowed when necessary (e.g., in case of tyre puncture, body damage, changes in weather conditions, etc.).